UlrichBerntien/overwrite-testing/UlrichBerntien/README.md

 ## The overwrite program

 The overwrite program is an open source program from [Ivo Gjorgjievski](https://github.com/ivoprogram).

-The overwrite program is published on the [web page](https://ivoprogram.github.io/content/en/index.html).
+The overwrite program [documentation](https://ivoprogram.github.io/content/en/overwrite.html) is stored on github.
-The program description is published in the [web page](https://ivoprogram.github.io/content/en/index.html).
 > Overwrite is a program that overwrites empty space on disk, metadata and data.

-Overwrite is a written in standard C. The source code is published on a [github repository](https://github.com/ivoprogram/overwrite)
+Overwrite is a written in standard C. The source code is published on a [github repository](https://github.com/ivoprogram/overwrite).

 ## Tests